-The boss who won’t delegate work — we’ve all had one of those.
+When your boss won’t delegate, how can you move to the next step?
 But how can you grow your own skills when working with this person?
 When I got this question from Reader E a while ago, I knew just the woman to ask: Jodi Glickman, the author of Great on the Job: What to Say, How to Say It.
 The Secrets of Getting Ahead. (both book and blog), and a fellow Northwestern alumna.
 I hope you all enjoy her guest post today! – Kat

 Can you do a feature on how to deal with a boss that is not good at delegating work, does not “have the time to teach” and believes it is easier to handle the matter herself, has issues letting go of important matters or bringing in the associates to work on such matters and etc. when one has been at the firm already for a good amount of time?
 Would love to hear the feedback you and the readers have other than the obvious answer of switching firms.